techtask/SO_dev_test/README.md

 * Request/Response objects and dispatcher.
 These I skipped for brevity.
 * Real templating.
 I decided to use php native templating for simplicity.
 Twig would probably have been better.
 * Tests, phpdoc comments.
+* Exception Handler and Logging.
+I would use the psr-3 logger, but I don't see a particular use for it in this project.

 silverorange Developer Test